 “Please don’t touch!”

 Certain fabrics and furs beg to be touched, and the rewarding sensation snuggles into our pleasure centers.
 Children’s museums are designed for touching.
 It’s a kid’s natural instinct.
-I even used to put an array of “please touch” items on my teacher’s desk for students who were waiting for my help.
+I even used to put an array of “please touch” items on my teacher’s desk for students who were waiting their turn for my help.

 Touching another person is a different story.
 These days it’s important to ask permission to touch others.
 Unwelcomed touch can make people feel uncomfortable or even threatened.

 But there are times we are forced to touch others.
 One Olympic gold medal ice dancing team began working together at age seven.
 In the beginning the young girl confessed she dreaded even having to hold her teammate's hand!
 I remember square dancing in gym class at that age, hoping not to be paired with certain boys and praying I’d be lucky enough to hold the hand of a favorite partner.

 “I’m not touching!” was a familiar cry from one of my young children.
 That was a sneaky way to annoy a sibling by being up close but still technically within the boundaries.

 Some people are more comfortable than others with being touched physically.
 It’s important to respect comfort zones.
 I’ve noticed, however, that most people who are older or who have been sick for a long time crave touching… gentle hugs and hand holds… not the poking and prodding and routine lifting and shoving, no matter how kind the caregiver might be.
 I taught my fourth graders how to take the aged hands of the people we visited in the senior center.
 As the children grew more comfortable, I loved watching them rest an arm gently on a stooped shoulder, deep in conversation with their new friend.